 What is "staking"?

 The Columbus-3 Mainnet is a public Proof-Of-Stake (PoS) blockchain, meaning that validator's weight is determined by the amount of staking tokens (Luna) bonded as collateral.
 These Luna can be staked directly by the validator or delegated to them by Luna holders.

 Any user in the system can declare its intention to become a validator by sending a

 create-validator transaction.
 From there, they become validators.

 The weight (i.e. total stake) of a validator determines wether or not it is an active validator, and also how frequently this node will have to propose a block and how much revenue it will obtain.
 Initially, only the top 100 validators with the most weight will be active validators.
-If validators double sign, or are frequently offline, their staked Luna (including Luna of users that delegated to them) can be destroyed, or 'slashed'.
+If validators double-sign, or are frequently offline, they risk their staked Luna (including Luna delegated by users) being "slashed" by the protocol to penalize negligence and misbehavior.

 Delegators are Luna holders who cannot, or do not want to run validator operations themselves.
 Through Terra Station (check the Terra website to download), a user can delegate Luna to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see What is the incentive to stake? and What is a validator's commission? sections below).